LXisCool1337/Async-Src/README.md

-# Async-Src
+# Async Client

+Based on: Minecraft 1.8.9

-Async client src
+Async is a blatant hacked client for minecraft.